All you need to know about inflammation

-Top Inflammation Triggers
+Top Inflammation causes

-It makes sense that when you pack on a few too many pounds, your fat cells begin to bulge.
+- Carrying Excess Weight - It makes sense that when you pack on a few too many pounds, your fat cells begin to bulge.
 These cells then cry for help to your immune system.
 Certain white blood cells respond to the alarm and inflame the cells that called for help.
 Over time that inflammation can make healthy cells resistant to insulin (the hormone that regulates blood sugar), which in turn can lead to diabetes.
 What's more, those unneeded white blood cells can start to leak into the bloodstream, eventually aggravating your liver.
 When you eat a lot of saturated and trans fats, what you're essentially doing is upping your inflammation risk.

-Smog and living near a congested traffic area can wreak havoc on your immune system.
+- Breathing Bad Air - Smog and living near a congested traffic area can wreak havoc on your immune system.
 But much is a cigarette habit; tobacco smoke is such an assault on the lungs that the immune system rushes in to fix the damage.
 Often, though, it overcompensates and, rather than healing, the white blood cells end up on an offensive that can eventually lead to lung disease.

-Top Inflammation Fighters
+Top Inflammation treatments

 Whether you have been diagnosed with a condition linked to inflammation or simply want to decrease your risk of developing an inflammatory condition, you can lower inflammation levels through: